Chapter 3.12

 (3) Federal Requirements.
 Crook County may be subject to certain contracting requirements when a particular contract is supported with federal funds.
 Those requirements are not reiterated in these rules.
 Conflicts between these rules and a federal requirement imposed by a federal statute rule or grant agreement shall be resolved in favor of the federal government.

 (4) Procurement Guidelines.
-The Crook County court in its capacity as local contracting board may establish and modify from time to time written or unwritten procurement guidelines consistent with these rules.
+The Crook County board of commissioners in its capacity as local contracting board may establish and modify from time to time written procurement guidelines consistent with these rules.

 (5) Effective Date and Effect.
 These rules take effect upon adoption and supersede any conflicting procedures or practices now in effect.

-(6) The Crook County court shall serve as the local contract review board for the county.
+(6) The Crook County board of commissioners shall serve as the local contract review board for the county.

 (7) Competitive Bidding.
-All contracts shall be awarded by competitive process except as otherwise allowed or required by state statute, these rules or as authorized by the county court.
+All contracts shall be awarded by competitive process except as otherwise allowed or required by state statute, these rules or as authorized by the county board of commissioners.
 (Ord.
+343 § 1 (Exh.
+A), 2024; Ord.
 160 § 1, 2005)

 3.12.030 Prohibition.